pic

 ERROR: MethodError: no method matching foo2(::Vector{Int64}, ::Vector{Float64})

-Note that type-annotating both arguments with the same parameter T forces them to share the same type.
+Note that type-annotating both arguments with the same parameter T forces them to have exactly the same type.
 Also notice that types like Int64 preclude the use of Float64, even for numbers like 3.0.
-If you aim for flexibility, a better approach is to introduce two type parameters, with each using an abstract type like Number.
+If you need greater flexibility, you should introduce different type parameters and annotate them with an abstract type like Number.

 function foo2(x::T, y::T) where T <: Number